yegor256/blog/_drafts/ssd.md

 in the middle of the course I wrote it up,
 [see here](https://yegor256.github.io/ssd16/syllabus.pdf).

-## In Lieu of Exam
+## In Lieu of an Exam

 Instead of examining their knowledge I decided to ask them to create some software, using the knowledge they supposedly got at the lectures.
 It was a good decision, because I can't even imagine how much time an oral examination of 150 people would take and how subjective it would be.
-There was another option though: a questionaire with right and wrong answers.
+There was another option though: a questionnaire with right and wrong answers.
 But still, it would take a lot of time to create one.
 Asking them to make a piece of software was a better choice, until I realized that I didn't know how I could _objectively_ evaluate it.